 Love British Food founder Alexia Robinson says “It is a huge honour working with these young men and women; they are all-natural leaders who are already individually doing so much to promote British food and we hope that uniting them under the umbrella of this campaign will harness their combined energies to create a living, national advertisement for British food.”

 Find out more about the great young farmers involved in the campaign below.
-Or find our more about how you could win a gourmet holiday in a boutique hotel on the south coast in our #BritishFoodisGreat competition.

 My name is Richard Bower